aaronibrahim/hey-coworker/README.md

 ## Guarding my time

 Most of my effort around meetings is defensive.
 Wherever possible I work to protect those elusive, uninterrupted, 2-hour blocks of time in my day where I can be the most effective engineer.
+These are the things that get in the way of doing my job:

 ### Agendaless meetings